MESH-Research/Pilcrow/docs/contributing/README.md

 lando rebuild
 ```

-The MailHog interface will be available at <http://mailhog.ccr.lndo.site/> once the rebuild has finished.
-CCR's development environment will automatically route outgoing mail to MailHog's SMTP interface.
+The MailHog interface will be available at <http://mailhog.pilcrow.lndo.site/> once the rebuild has finished.
+Pilcrow's development environment will automatically route outgoing mail to MailHog's SMTP interface.

 ### Lando Tips and Tricks